Logo Voyage

 The trail can be hiked northbound or southbound.

 To reach Treriksröset, the northern tripoint of Sweden, Norway, and Finland, most travellers start in Kilpisjärvi, Finland.
-The easiest route involves a 30-minute boat ride across Lake Kilpisjärvi in summer, followed by a 3-km hike, or an 11-km trek in winter.
-From Sweden, you can travel via Kiruna and Karesuando, then take a bus to Kilpisjärvi.
+The easiest route involves a 30-minute boat ride across Lake Kilpisjärvi (in season only) followed by a 3-km hike.
+Alternatively, hike an 11-km marked trail through the nature reserve of Malla.
+From Sweden, you can travel via Kiruna and Karesuando, then cross the border river (by bridge) to board the Rovaniemi–Kilpisjärvi bus; the buses aren't coordinated, so you probably need to spend a night in Karesuando.

 To reach Grövelsjön, travel by car or bus via Mora and Idre, the nearest town with bus connections.
 From Idre, a local bus or taxi covers the final 35 km to Grövelsjön.
 The closest train station is in Mora, with connections from Stockholm.